9 Prefab Campervan Cabinets Perfect for the DIYer

 Another point to remember is that the cabinets do not come pre-assembled.
 Instead, you have to build them from scratch.
 Titan does provide all the tools and components, but the process is much more time-consuming.

-Veritas Vans Upper Sprinter Van Cabinets
+Sprinter Van Upper Cabinets by Featherbuilt

 How to Choose a Camper Van Cabinet